-Sometimes, Kaspersky Total Security pops up a window with a yellow frame and informs the user that “not-a-virus” has been detected on the computer.
+Sometimes, Kaspersky Internet Security pops up a window with a yellow frame and informs the user that “not-a-virus” has been detected on the computer.
 Of course, any curious user would wonder why, if something is not a virus, an antivirus application would inform them about it.

 Actually, your antivirus has reason for concern.
 Although the object in question is indeed not a malicious program, it’s something you should know about anyhow.
 Let us delve into the definition of “not-a-virus,” what kind of applications trigger the warning, and what should you do about those applications.